At a Glance

 ✨Know Your Driving Regulations

 Make sure you're well-versed in the latest driving regulations and standards, especially those related to LGV training.
-This knowledge will not only impress your interviewers but also show that you're serious about the role.
+This will not only show your expertise but also your commitment to safety and compliance.

 ✨Demonstrate Your Communication Skills